wp-plugins/bepro-listings/readme.txt

 We created BePro Listings and its addons to be *modular*.
 This allows you to have multiple directory types and features on the same website at the same time.
 Using only what you need speeds up the *load time* of your website.
 The prices of our Addons start at $5 and our themes at $1.
 You can also purchase subscriptions, reward points, or *bundles* of plugins and themes for great discounts.
 We are offering you the freedom to interchange options, at a very *cost conscious* rate.

-Out of the box, BePro Listings works with buddypress and many **gallery plugins**.
+Out of the box, BePro Listings works with buddypress, cubepoints and many **gallery plugins**.
 Via addons, we also integrate with s2member, paid membership pro, and several other popular plugins.
 This open architecture, makes it extreamly easy and quick to add the best combinations of features for extending your **directory** / **classifieds** / **portfolio** / **Catalogue** site.

 Most importantly, BePro Listings is built for various levels of users.
 Novice users will appreciate our $1 themes, **ajax features** and *"all in one"* shortcodes.
 Intermediate users will like the plethora of, configuration options, widgets and extra shortcodes.
 Also we didn't forget developers and advanced users with our long list of wordpress hooks and filters.